Acute Myeloid Leukemia

 Supportive care

-This involves the management of disease- and sometimes therapy-related symptoms and can range from services that help with cancer pain and fatigue to palliative care and distress management.
+This involves the management of symptoms related to the disease or therapy and can range from services that help with cancer pain and fatigue to palliative care and distress management.

 PATIENT BROCHURE